Hayakuchi0/TakeyariViewer/README.md

 If use this program, You can make the portfolio site simply.
 How to make basic is here.

-1. Store the directory containg the display files in the "CONTENT" directory.
+1. Store the directory containg the display files, In the "CONTENT" directory.
-2. Store the text file "bookinfo.txt", Which writed directory title for display in the directory, Which maked at procedure of 1.
+2. Store the text file "bookinfo.txt", Which writed directory title for display in the directory, Which stored at procedure of 1.
 3. Build in accordance with the procedure of "Build".
 4. The portfolio site is then generated in "dist/TakeyariViewer" directory.